OwenPendrighElliott/ingrain_server/docs/docs/inference_server.md

 **Request Body:**

 - `name`: Model name.
-- `pretrained`: Pretrained checkpoint identifier.
-Not used for Sentence Transformers models.
 - `text`: Text input for inference.
 Can be a list to infer a batch.
 - `normalize`: Boolean flag for normalization.
 - `n_dims`: Number of dimensions for the embedding.
 Only useful for MRL models.